Restless Heart (Whitesnake album): Critical reception

 Contemporary review for Restless Heart were mixed.
-Rock Hard described the album as "nice but harmless", and "a tired exit" as potentially the last Whitesnake album.
+Rock Hard in one of its two reviews described the album as "nice but harmless", and "a tired exit" as potentially the last Whitesnake album.
 Metal Hammer's Andreas Schöwe commented positively on the record's more "finely nuanced vocal parts", though he stated that some listeners may be weary of the album's softer sound compared to Whitesnake's previous releases.
 Nonetheless, he gave the album a score of five out of seven.
 Paul Elliott of Q magazine was lukewarm on the record, and gave it two stars out of five.

 Retrospective reviews for the album have remained mixed.
 AllMusic's Greg Prato commended Coverdale for not trying to change Whitesnake's sound to fit then-current trends.
 He concluded his review by stating that "longtime Whitesnake fans will be pleased" with the record, awarding three stars out of five.
 Jerry Ewing, writing for Classic Rock, described Restless Heart as a "curio" in the band's discography, falling somewhere between a Whitesnake album and a David Coverdale solo record.
 He ultimately deemed this the album's greatest weakness, not being one thing nor the other.
 Nevertheless, he still commented positively on many of the songs.
 In a separate piece, Classic Rock's Neil Jeffries ranked Restless Heart second-to-last in David Coverdale's overall studio discography, describing the songs as either "limp ballads" or "derivative rockers".
 Reviewing the 2021 remix, Malcolm Dome, also for Classic Rock, stated that Restless Heart is "better than history has painted it".
 He also noted how the remix improved many of the songs.